-Windows Computers running Windows 98, NT 4.x, 2000 or ME, and XP
+Windows Computers Running Windows 98, NT 4.x, 2000 or ME, and XP

-1. Connect the TI-GRAPH LINK cable, or the TI Connectivity cable to the serial or USB port of your computer and to the port at the bottom edge of the TI-83 Plus graphing calculator.
+1. Connect the TI-GRAPH LINK cable, or the TI Connectivity cable, to the serial or USB port of your computer and to the port at the bottom edge of the TI-83 Plus graphing calculator.

-If you are using the TI-84 Plus or TI-84 Plus Silver Edition, connect the TI USB Cable to the USB port of your computer and to the USB port at the top edge of your graphing calculator.
+Note: If you are using the TI-84 Plus or TI-84 Plus Silver Edition, connect the TI USB cable to the USB port of your computer and to the USB port at the top edge of your graphing calculator.

 - 2. Start the TI Connect software on your computer.
 Click on Device Explorer. - 3.
 The program will identify the attached device and call up a window representing the contents. - 4.
 Loading programs and applications onto a TI graphing calculator is very easy.
-All you have to do is drag the program or application from wherever you have it on your computer to the Device Explorer window, and it will copy onto your graphing calculator.

-5. The program should now be loaded into your calculator.
+All you have to do is drag the program or application from wherever you have it on your computer to the Device Explorer window, and it will copy onto your graphing calculator. - 5.
+The program should now be loaded into your calculator.
 To confirm this, press on the calculator to display the loaded applications.

-Macintosh Computers running Mac® OS X 10.2 (Jaguar), 10.3 (Panther), and 10.4 (Tiger).
+Macintosh Computers Running Mac® OS X 10.2 (Jaguar), 10.3 (Panther), and 10.4 (Tiger)

-1. Connect the TI-GRAPH LINK cable, or the TI Connectivity cable to the USB port of your computer and to the port at the bottom edge of the TI-83 Plus, or TI-83 Plus Silver Edition graphing calculator.
+Connect the TI-GRAPH LINK cable, or the TI Connectivity cable, to the USB port of your computer and to the port at the bottom edge of the TI-83 Plus or TI-83 Plus Silver Edition graphing calculator.

-If you are using the TI-84 Plus or TI-84 Plus Silver Edition graphing calculator, connect the TI USB Cable to the USB port of your computer and to the USB port at the top edge of your graphing calculator.
+Note: If you are using the TI-84 Plus or TI-84 Plus Silver Edition graphing calculator, connect the TI USB cable to the USB port of your computer and to the USB port at the top edge of your graphing calculator.

 - 2. Turn the calculator on.
 On the computer, start TI Device Explorer. - 3.
 The program will identify the attached device and call up a window representing the contents. - 4.
 Loading programs onto a TI graphing calculator is very easy.
-All you have to do is drag the program to the device's window and it will copy onto your graphing calculator. - 5.
-The program should now be loaded into your calculator.
-To confirm this, press (APPS) on the calculator to display the loaded applications.
+All you have to do is drag the program to the device's window, and it will copy onto your graphing calculator.